thatsk/onlyautomation/tools/Configuration-Management-Tool/Ansible/README.md

 # Ansible

-A collaborative curated list of awesome Ansible resources
+> A collaborative curated list of Ansible resources, tools, Roles, tutorials, Videos & more Stuff.

+Ansible is an open source toolkit, written in Python, it is used for Configuration Management, Application Deployment, Continuous Delivery, IT infrastructure automation and automation in general.

 [<img src="ansible_logo.svg" align="right" width="90">](https://www.ansible.com/)